hashicorp/katakoda/terraform-build-modules/step4.md

 You have now configured and used your own module to create a static website.
 You may want to visit this static website.
-Right now there is nothing inside your bucket, so there would be nothing to see if you were tovisit the bucket's website.
+Right now there is nothing inside your bucket, so there would be nothing to return if you were to visit the bucket's website.
-In order to see any content, you will need to upload objects to your bucket.
+In order the bucket website to return any content, you will need to upload objects to your bucket.

 The static website files are located in the `/assets/` directory.
 Upload these files to the S3 bucket using the [AWS CLI tool](https://aws.amazon.com/cli/).